leonardo-panseri/leonardo-panseri/README.md

 ## Greetings!
 I'm Leonardo👋
 🎓 Graduated in 2024 with a Master's Degree in Computer Science & Engineering at Politecnico di Milano
 <!--📖 My main interests are low-level software engineering, operating systems, digital system design and computer security-->
+🛠️ Developing a virtual assistant for tabular data querying and insights through natural language at [Southwind](https://southwind.ai)

 ---